mrbusche/backseatfan.com/_posts/2010-10-28-michelle-beadle-spoof-of-lebrons-commercial-rise.md

   </p>

   <p>
-    Michelle Beadle of ESPN's SportsNation had a nice spoof on LeBron James' recent Nike commercial &#8220;Rise&#8221;.
+    Michelle Beadle of ESPN's SportsNation had a nice spoof on LeBron James' recent Nike commercial "Rise".
 Out of all of the options, Michelle does the right thing, and eats the delicious pink donut.
   </p>
 </div>